ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 ## Ethereum naming service (ENS)

 The Ethereum naming service (ENS) is a decentralized way to address resources.
-Like DNS, which converts human-readable names to IP addresses, ENS converts human-readable names such as `randomplanetfacts.eth.link` to Ethereum addresses.
+Like DNS, which converts human-readable names to IP addresses, ENS converts human-readable names such as `randomplanetfacts.eth.limo` to Ethereum addresses.
 These addresses can then be used to point to CIDs on IPFS.
 Without going into too much detail, ENS aims to fix some of DNS's problems, mainly man-in-the-middle attacks and scalability.
 For more information on why DNS is broken, [check out Cynthia Taylor's post on recompilermag.com](https://recompilermag.com/issues/issue-1/the-web-is-broken-how-dns-breaks-almost-every-design-principle-of-the-internet/).

 ### Things you'll need